ruffrey/homesec/README.md

 * 640gb = 30+ days
 * 1tb = 48+ days

-DON'T set the max storage to more than you have, or bad things will happen.
+If you set the max storage to more than is available, you're gonna have a bad time.

-### Development
+## Development

 Requires [grunt](http://gruntjs.com) and [Node](http://nodejs.org).